 As we reported in a recent blog about Google Meet Enterprise, you can try all of these new features for free for a limited time, thanks to Google Cloud’s latest offer.

-Current Google customers, who aren’t already using G Suite, can try the new Google Meet Enterprise Suite at no cost until Sept.
+Current Google customers, who aren’t already using Google Workspace, can try the new Google Meet Enterprise Suite at no cost until Sept.
 30. Until then, you’ll get to enjoy the following:

 - Rock-solid data security and privacy

 - Live captions

 - Open time limit on meetings

 Ready to learn more or get up and running?
 Check out my previous blog about how to use Google Meet for remote working and another from Onix Google Workspace expert Rodney Dore about how to get started using Google Meet during a remote work day.